0xProject/0x-mesh/packages/webpack-example-lite/README.md

-## 0x Mesh Browser Example
+## 0x Mesh Browser Lite Example

-This directory contains an example of how to run Mesh in the browser.
+This directory contains an example of how to run Mesh in the browser by serving raw WebAssembly bytecode directly.
+This manner of serving Mesh to the browser can have performance benefits and allow the bundle size of an application to remain much smaller.

 ### Running the Example